openl2m/openl2m/docs/using/basic_view.rst

 .. |trunk| image:: ../_static/trunk.png

-|lacp|  This means the interface is an LACP interface, or a member of an LACP
+|lacp|  This means the interface is an LACP bridge-aggregate interface, or a member of an LACP
 aggregation interface.
-Hovering over the icon will either show the member interfaces for a virtual aggregate interface, or for a physical interface the aggregate it is part of.
+Hovering over the icon will either show the member interfaces for a virtual aggregate interface, or for a physical interface the bridge aggregate it is part of.

 .. |lacp| image:: ../_static/lacp.png